DIY: Water can power your car

 The electrolysis is an inefficient loop way!
 Why not heat electrically?

-This is what Michael Faraday said 200 years ago.
-Today we have much more efficient materials and equipment, even from the local hardware store.
+This is outdated, that's from 200 years ago.
+Now we have much more efficient materials and equipment, even from the local hardware store!
 And as we know today, the energy from the oxyhydrogen is already stored within the water.
 So the electrolysis is just a stimulus for fission, and this is no closed energy circle at all.
 We explain this in the DIY manual.

 Where can I find such DIY workshops in my area?